richvdh/richvdh.org/content/pages/about.md

 user interfaces for Windows software.

-I'm starting this blog as a place to record some thoughts and experiences I've colleccted after a few laps around the block as a software engineer.
+I'm starting this blog as a place to record some thoughts and experiences I've collected after a few laps around the block as a software engineer.
 Hopefully some of it will prove useful!